mdx-workshop/mdx-submissions21/paper.md

 Source separation models either work on the spectrogram or waveform domain.
 In this work, we show how to perform end-to-end hybrid source separation, letting the model decide which domain is best suited for each source, and even combining both prediction.
-We propose a hybrid version of the Demucs architecture [@defossez2019music] which won the Music Demixing Challenge 2021 organized by Sony.
+We propose a hybrid version of the Demucs architecture [@demucs] which won the Music Demixing Challenge 2021 organized by Sony.
 This architecture also comes with additional improvements, such as compressed residual branches, local attention or singular value regularization.